GrindCrusher/wise-software-docs-storage/enterprise/04-customers/20-work-orders.md

 # Icons
 This GPS view will center around the location to be scheduled.
-Any activities scheduled for that day will be displayed.
+Any activities scheduled for the date selected will be displayed.
 The push pins on the map will have differant colors and symbols based on who it is assigned, status, type of work and the techs location.
 Work order will have a crossed wrench and hammer, while service stops will have a figure with a net cleaning the water.
 The color of the pin indicates which employee the job is assigned.
 The outer bubble will indicate status and what # the job is in.
 The techs location will be a white push pin with a truck in it and the customer location will be a yellow pin with a house in it.